ltbringer/procurator/Readme.md

 ## Future works
 - [ ] I had planned to build this project using Scala and Akka.
 So I hope for a rewrite.
 - [ ] This project uses [jellyfish](https://github.com/jamesturk/jellyfish) to find the best answer to a question, more improvements can be made here.
-- [ ] There needs to be more restriction on user's that could be seen at a time (currently all the users are queried).
+- [ ] There needs to be more restriction on users that could be seen at a time (currently all the users are queried).
 I plan for region->org->team->person kind of hierarchy, default behaviour would be to show the members of the same team or org.
 - [ ] `kaldi-serve` is no good without a model, finding or publishing a pre-trained model could help this project.
 - [ ] Keeping the transcription engine itself flexible to choices, people should be able to use any transcription service.